stratokumulus/proxmox-k3s-setup/Readme.md

 I'm cloning this box 8 times, which takes about 1m30s on my R630 (linked clones, not full ones).
 The name of the template is defined in the terraform variables file.

-Each VM is configured with a private Mac address (1st byte : 1st biff off, 2nd bit on).
-These Mac addresses are reserved on my DHCP server to provide the IP addresses you'll see in the file ```ìnventory/hosts.ini```.

 BTW, I've tried to make the mysql and nginx as LXC containers, but the Telmate terraform provider offers less features (due to the Proxmox API ? dunno... ), so I've decided to make them low power hosts.